demisto/content/Packs/ShiftManagement/Playbooks/Set_a_Shift_handover_meeting_README.md

-This playbook is used to create an online meeting for shift handover, currently this playbook supports Zoom.
+This playbook is used to create an online meeting for shift handover.
+Currently, this playbook supports Zoom.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.